gu-benites/studio/app_docs/task-sidebar.md

 - [x] **Task: Ensure Correct Mobile Header and Sidebar Interaction**
     - [x] Subtask: `MobileHeader` component is displayed only on mobile screens.
     - [x] Subtask: `MobileHeader` contains a `PanelLeft` icon to toggle the mobile sidebar.
     - [x] Subtask: When the mobile sidebar is closed, no other main navigation icons from the sidebar are visible in the `MobileHeader`.
+Only the app logo/title (optional) and the `PanelLeft` toggle.
     - [x] Subtask: Opening the mobile sidebar displays it as an overlay, showing full navigation items (icons and text), and the User Account Menu section if triggered.
     - [x] Subtask: Mobile sidebar closes when a navigation item (main nav or User Account Menu nav link) within it is clicked.